welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/sending-transaction/cosmos.md

 };
 ```

 To complete the transaction, follow the steps outlined below.
-A faucet is required to transmit a transaction.
-[The following URL](https://www.allthatnode.com/faucet/cosmos.dsrv) will send you a tap of the Cosmos testnet token.
+The testnet token is required to transmit a transaction.
+You can request faucet through the FAUCET tab in the wallet.

 ```jsx live
 function sendTransaction() {